muhammadadilnaeem/Chest-Cancer-Classification-Using-CNN/README.md

 ## Disclaimer

 This project is created **solely for practice and learning purposes**.
 It is not intended for clinical or production use.
 The models and results are not validated for real-world medical applications.
+This project is inspired from [this youtube vedio](https://youtu.be/-NOIWzjJK-4?si=37m-vc_ESKi1pjV0) .

 ---